-Since KIPS data were not available for a comparison group of non-PAT families, the evaluation team looked at KIPS data only within the PAT cohort.
+Because KIPS data were not available for a comparison group of non-PAT families, the evaluation team looked at KIPS data only within the PAT cohort.
 To understand assessment results, the evaluation team considered KIPS scores from multiple perspectives.
-Two methods were utilized: (1) comprehensive descriptive analysis of all 4,696 KIPS assessments regardless of family and (2) more selective descriptive analysis that selected the first, last, lowest, and highest scores for each family.
+Two methods were utilized: (1) comprehensive descriptive analysis of all 4,696 KIPS assessments regardless of family and (2) more selective descriptive analysis that selected the first and last scores for each family during their enrollment in PAT services.